anshpangoria92748/WIG-UAV-Ground-Effect-Research/README.md

 Ansh Pangoria

 📘 Project Overview
 This repository contains my complete research portfolio for a Wing-in-Ground (WIG) Effect UAV, developed as part of my final-year engineering project.
 It includes:
-Research Poster
+Research poster
 Preprint (manuscript draft)
+Review paper (published)
 CAD model images
 CFD simulation results
 Experimental data (prototype build)
 Final year report

-Everything is organized cleanly so it can be shared with professors, researchers, and admissions committees.
+Everything is organized so it can be easily reviewed by professors, researchers, and admissions committees.
 📄 1.
 Poster

-The research poster provides a visual summary of the concept, CFD analysis, and prototype.
+The research poster provides a visual summary of the concept, CFD analysis, and prototype development.

 👉 View Poster PDF
 👉 Preview Image

 📝 2.
 Preprint Draft
-This is the manuscript-style report explaining the motivation, methodology, CAD modelling, simulation setup, and results.
+This is the manuscript-style technical document explaining the motivation, methodology, CAD modelling, CFD setup, and results.
 👉 Download Preprint PDF

+📑 3.
+Review Paper (Published)
+This section contains my review paper related to UAV aerodynamics and ground-effect concepts, demonstrating literature survey skills and academic research ability.
+Review paper PDF available in the Review-Paper folder Publication certificate included as proof of acceptance/publication

-🛠️ 3.
+🛠️ 4.
 CAD Model Views

-The UAV was modeled using 3D CAD tools.
-High-quality renders and drawings are included.
+The UAV was modelled using 3D CAD tools.
+High-quality renders and structural illustrations are included.
 👉 Open CAD-Views Folder
 Contents include:
 Top view
 Front view